Prevailed before Spain’s Constitutional Court in a landmark case that sets a high standard of review for awards

 The firm reports two successes for Gas Natural in pricing arbitrations against another Spanish energy company.
 Several billion dollars were at stake in each case.

-Another public win was for Spanish road builder Elsamex in an ICSID claim against Honduras concerning withheld payments for the reconstruction of a road destroyed by a hurricane.
+It prevailed for Spanish roadbuilder Elsamex in an ICSID claim against Honduras concerning the reconstruction of a road destroyed by a hurricane.
 A sole arbitrator awarded the company US$8 million in 2012.
-Honduras later settled with the investor after abandoning its effort to have the award annulled.
+Honduras later settled with the investor.

 The firm has worked wonders for another client, helping to set aside an award in a dispute between a major German textile brand and its Spanish licensee.
 The firm wasn’t involved in the original arbitration but was instructed in a second arbitral proceeding where damages were reduced by 60% and a counterclaim for more than €243 million was upheld.
 The firm applied to the Spanish Supreme Court, which held that two of the arbitrators were professionally liable and ordered them to reimburse part of their fees.